positlabs/spark-lut-patch/README.md

 [Download the demo project](https://github.com/positlabs/spark-lut-patch/archive/master.zip)

-View patch file [ColorLUT.arp](https://raw.githubusercontent.com/positlabs/spark-lut-patch/master/patches/ColorLUT.arp) (you can save this and import it into your project)
+View patch file [ColorLUT.arp](https://raw.githubusercontent.com/positlabs/spark-lut-patch/master/patches/FastColorLUT.arp) (you can save this and import it into your project)

 [Download the PSD](./luts.psd) edit this file to create your own custom LUTs.

+## Credits

+Thanks to [Mateusz Ziemann](https://www.facebook.com/infectedwirus) for huge speed improvements.

 ## NOTE